 Custody of the property of others should be for short, defined time periods and for clearly stated reasons, documented on a Temporary Receipt signed by both parties.
-Custody extending for more than three (3) months must be formalized with a Loan Agreement.
 Artwork held in custody must be reported annually through the inventory process.

 4.9 Insurance and Risk Management